-In the first two years of cuts (2011/12 and 2012/13) we managed to make the savings we needed to with only a limited impact on the services we provide to you.
+In the first two years of cuts (2011/12 and 2012/13) we managed to make the savings we needed with only a limited impact on the services we provide to you.

-However, the savings needed this financial year were much bigger, and meant that we had to make big cuts to services - particularly those we do not have to provide.
+However, the savings needed for this financial year were greater than promised, and meant that we had to make big cuts to services - particularly those we do not have to provide.